Artificial Intelligence: an opportunity to strengthen your team

 What is the performance you are looking to achieve?
 For a project on general costs, the value is to strengthen the “business partner” role of your team, while for a project focusing on the risk analysis, the value is to give an expert opinion, explaining not only the data findings, but also explaining the potential impact of different choices.

-Once we have identified the aim of the project, it’s time to work out which current reports are most suitable to transform with AI, considering their current time and cost of production, the complexity of analysis, the volume of data to analyse, how well the report can be standardised and where we can see quality improvements.
+Once we have identified the aim of the project, it’s time to work out which current reports are most suitable to transform with AI, considering their current time and cost of production, the complexity of analysis, the volume of data to analyse, how well the report can be standardized and where we can see quality improvements.

 The availability and security of data is the deciding factor, something that must be taken into consideration right from the from the start of the project, to ensure that the requirements for IT to exchange data aren’t beyond the capabilities of the client’s organisation.